dancoderegan/how-many-big-marys/README.md

     <li> Having the impulse control to actually weigh and photgraph a Big Mary before eating it </li>
 <ul>

-Big thanks to my instructor <a href="https://github.com/jackharrhy">Jack</a> for all his support.
-Our mutual love of chicken sandwiches, and more importantly his disdain for pickles was the driving force behind this silly little creation.
+<li>Big thanks to my instructor <a href="https://github.com/jackharrhy">Jack</a> for all his support.
+Our mutual love of chicken sandwiches, and more importantly his disdain for pickles was the driving force behind this silly little creation.</li>

 https://dancoderegan.github.io/how-many-big-marys/